“I have your back”

 - Participation in the Impaired Driver Program (IDP).
 You need the IDP, not only to satisfy a condition of your sentence, but also to regain your driving privileges.
 If you miss one of your classes, the IDP coordinator may allow you to attend the same class during the next cycle of classes; if you miss more than one class, you may be dismissed from the class entirely.
 Failure to complete the IDP means that you have violated your sentence, and it also means that you can't get your full driving privileges back in advance of your 6 month license revocation.

 - License Revocation for 6 months.
 There are ways to continue driving legally during the period of your license revocation.
 You can, for example, apply for a Post-Conviction Conditional License at the same time you sign up for the IDP.
 That would allow you some restricted driving privileges, including the ability to drive back and forth to work.
-However, if you drive outside of the times you are allowed to drive, and if you are charged with Aggravated Unlicensed Operator as a result, you have violated a term of your sentence.
+However, if you drive outside of the times you are allowed to drive, and if you are caught, you have violated a term of your sentence.

 - Ignition Interlock Device (IID) for 1 year.
 The Ignition Interlock Device is the most common source of sentence violations in DWI cases.
 It is required to be installed on any car you own or drive, and it goes off at random intervals, requiring that you blow into the device, even while traveling at high speeds.
 If you fail to blow into the device, it can lock down your car.
 If you blow into the device and it registers your BAC at above a .02%, it can lock down your car.
 Blowing into the IID with alcohol on your breath can constitute a violation of your sentence, and it can be set off by any kind of alcohol.
 You can't use mouthwash or cough syrup before blowing into an IID.
 Sentence violations involving an IID lock-out usually result in an extension of the time you are required to keep the IID installed on your car.